senocular/senocular.github.com/articles/js_functions.md

 ### Async Generator Functions

 Async generator functions are both async and generators.
 They are used to create streams of data and are often used with `for await...of`.
 Async generators are generators first, meaning their return values are generator objects.
-When `next()` is called for these generator objects, the return value is a promise that resolves into a genetator result object rather than being a generator result object itself.
+When `next()` is called for these generator objects, the return value is a promise that resolves into a generator result object rather than being a generator result object itself.

 ```javascript
 async function * asyncGeneratorFunction () {